TechnoShip123/jetbrains-moyai-plugin/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/PLUGIN_ID.svg)](https://plugins.jetbrains.com/plugin/PLUGIN_ID)

 ## About

 🗿 Plays vine boom sound effects when 'moyai' or '🗿' is typed, along with certain IDE actions.

+> **Warning**
+> This is a roughly made version of the plugin, and there is still lots to do.
+Come back later for a more polished result.

 ## Template ToDo list
 - [x] Create a new [IntelliJ Platform Plugin Template][template] project.